willfurnass/sheffield_hpc/using-iceberg/sge.rst

 ====================== ========================================================
 -l h_rt=hh:mm:ss       Specify the total maximum execution time for the job.

 -l mem=xxG             Specify the maximum amount (xx) of memory to be used
                        (per process or core).

 -pe <env> <nn>         Specify a parallel environment and number of processors.

 -pe openmp <nn>        The openmp parallel environment provides multiple threads
                        on one node.
 It is the most commonly used in an interactive session. <nn> specifies the max number of threads.

--pe openmpi-ib <nn>    The openmpi parallel environment is for distributed
-                       memory computing, it enables multiple *processes* to run independently.
-It is more commonly used in batch mode.
 ====================== ========================================================

 .. _sge-batch: